-Common Name (Scientific Name) Status Fed/State/ CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale Giant garter snake (Thamnophis gigas) FT/ST/ Agricultural wetlands and other wetlands such as irrigation and drainage canals, low gradient streams, marshes ponds, sloughs, small lakes, and there associated uplands. А/НА Suitable habitat exits within 10 miles of the Action Area.
-Marginal habitat within the Clark Lateral (south of Action Area).
+Common Name (Scientific Name) Status Fed/State / CNPS General Habitat Description Habitat Present/ Habitat Absent Rationale Giant garter snake (Thamnophis gigas) FT/ST/ Agricultural wetlands and other wetlands such as irrigation and drainage canals, low gradient streams, marshes ponds, sloughs, small lakes, and there associated uplands. А/НА There is no suitable habitat within or near the property to support this species.
 No Effect.
-FISH Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha) FT/ST/ Sacramento River and its tributaries. А/НА The Sacramento River is not part of this project.
+FISH Central Valley spring-run Chinook salmon (Oncorhynchus tshawytscha) FT/ST/ Sacramento River and its tributaries.
+A/HA The Sacramento River is not part of this project.
 No Effect.
-Central Valley steelhead (Oncorhynchus mykiss) FT// Sacramento and San Joaquin Rivers and their tributaries. А/НА The Sacramento River is not part of this project.
+Central Valley steelhead (Oncorhynchus mykiss) FT// Sacramento and San Joaquin Rivers and their tributaries.
+A/HA The Sacramento River is not part of this project.
 No Effect.
 Delta Smelt (Hypomesus transpacificus) FT/SE/ Sacramento and San Joaquin Rivers and their tributaries.
 A/HA The Sacramento River is not part of this project.
-No Effect. Ī BIRDS Ī Swainson's hawk (Buteo swainsoni) MBTA/ST Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching.
+No Effect.
+BIRDS Swainson's hawk (Buteo swainsoni) MBTA/ST Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching.
 A/MH There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Tri-colored black bird (Agelaius tricolor) MBTA/SSC Marshes and swamps, agricultural irrigation ditches, blackberry brambles and grasslands A/HA There is no suitable habitat for this species in the Action Area.
+Tri-colored black bird (Agelaius tricolor) MBTA/SS C/ Marshes and swamps, agricultural irrigation ditches, blackberry brambles and grasslands A/HA There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Western yellow- billed cuckoo (Coccyzus americanus occidentalis) FC/SE/ Open woodlands, riparian areas, orchards and moist, overgrown thickets A/HA There is no suitable habitat for this species in the Action Area.
+Western yellow- billed cuckoo (Coccyzus americanus occidentalis) FC/SE/ Open woodlands, riparian areas, orchards and moist, overgrown thickets А/НА There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-White-tailed kite (Elanus leucurus) MBTA// Open grasslands, meadows, or marshes for foraging, dense- topped trees for nesting and perching A/MH There is no suitable habitat for this species in the Action Area.
+White-tailed kite or marshes for foraging, specie There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-Bank swallow (Riparia riparia) /ST/ Requires vertical banks/cliffs with fine textured/sandy soils near streams, rivers, lakes, ocean to dig nesting holes.
-A/HA There is no suitable habitat for this species in the Action Area.
+Bank swallow (Riparia riparia) /ST/ Requires vertical banks/cliffs with fine textured/sandy soils near streams, rivers, lakes, ocean to dig nesting holes. А/НА There is no suitable habitat for this species in the Action Area.
 None were observed during the habitat survey.
 No Effect.
-MAMMALS There are no extensive percels of Hoary bat /// Roost in large to medium A/HA There are no extensive parcels of riparian habitat with dense foliage within or near the Action Area.
+Least Bell's Vireo (Vireo belli pusillus) FE/S E/ Nests placed along margins of bushes or on twigs projecting into pathways, usually willows, baccharis, and mesquite.
+Low riparian in dry river bottoms. А/НА There is no suitable habitat for this species in the Action Area.
+None were observed during the habitat survey.
+No Effect.